MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/_shared/v2/prepare-permissions.md

    You can add a user to the deployment group administrator role in the **Security** tab on the **Deployment Groups** page in **Azure Pipelines**.

 > [!NOTE]
 > If you see a message like this: **Sorry, we couldn't add the identity.
-Please try a different identity.**, you probably followed the above steps for an organization owner or TFS server administrator.
+Please try a different identity.**, you probably followed the above steps for an organization owner or TFS or Azure DevOps Server administrator.
 You don't need to do anything; you already have permission to administer the agent queue.